kkipngenokoech/100_days_of_code/RUBY/Ruby_Projects/event_manager/README.md

 We need to convert this headers into an array this columns are seperated by commas `,`  so whenever we see a comma one has to split.
 `columns = line.split(",")`

+### next if
+`next if line == " ,RegDate,first_Name,last_Name,Email_Address,HomePhone,Street,City,State,Zipcode\n"`
+it checks if the line is similar to the header , if it is true you escape.